pupal-deep-learning/PuPal-Beta/README.md

 **Objective:**

-PuPal is a deep learning application for segmentation of the iris from visible light images typically from portable devices.
+PuPal is a deep learning application for segmentation of the pupil and iris from visible light images typically from portable devices.

 **Overview**

 The approach was divided in 3 main parts:
 1. Capture of the eyes by Haar Cascade from a webcam
-2. Segmentation of the iris (which also underline the pupil)
+2. Segmentation of the pupil and iris by deep learning approach
 3. Algorithm fitting circles around the iris and the pupil to measure pupil/iris ratio

 ![strategy](https://user-images.githubusercontent.com/30341704/57581277-71e13d00-74b5-11e9-8459-42e4af00b4a4.png)